Spousal Abandonment Lawyer in Raleigh, NC

 Contact Younce, Vtipil, Baznik & Banks online or by phone at (919) 661-9000 today to schedule an initial consultation.
 We also have staff fluent in Spanish to serve the Spanish-speaking members of our community.

-What is Spousal Abandonment in North Carolina?
+What is Marital Abandonment in North Carolina?

 Under North Carolina law, abandonment occurs when one spouse (1) willfully ends cohabitation; (2) without the intent to resume living together; (3) without consent of the other spouse; and (4) without justification or provocation.